-Developing infant and toddler components within the state/territory's QRIS, including classroom inventories and assessments Describe: Developing infant and toddler components within the state/territory's child care licensing regulations Describe: Developing infant and toddler components within the early learning and developmental guidelines

-Connecticut DOTS, the framework to guide monitoring of children's progress toward the goals within the CT ELDS.
-The CT DOTS addresses the early learning and development milestones for infants and toddlers.
-Special attention has been given to the developmental milestone for infant and toddlers to ensure that providers and caregivers have knowledge and skills to provide high quality services for infants and toddlers.

-Improving the ability of parents to access transparent and easy-to-understand consumer information about high-quality infant and toddler care that includes information on infant and toddler language, social-emotional, and both early literacy and numeracy cognitive development community newspapers in English and Spanish, billboard and bus cards and shelter ads in major cities.
-Carrying out other activities determined by the state/territory to improve the quality of infant and toddler care provided within the state/territory and for which there is evidence that the activities will lead to improved infant and toddler health and safety, cognitive and physical development, and/or well-being Describe: Coordinating with child care health consultants.
-Describe: Coordinating with mental health consultants.
-Describe: ☐ Other Describe:
+Developing infant and toddler components within the state/territory's QRIS, including classroom inventories and assessments Describe: Developing infant and toddler components within the state/territory's child care licensing regulations Describe: Developing infant and toddler components within the early learning and developmental guidelines Describe: Connecticut DOTS, the framework to guide monitoring of children's progress toward the poals within the CT ELDS.
+The CT DOTS addresses the early learning and development nilestones for infants and toddlers.
+Special attention has been given to the levelopmental milestone for infant and toddlers to ensure that providers and caregivers have knowledge and skills to provide high quality services for infants and toddlers.
+Improving the ability of parents to access transparent and easy-to-understand consumer information about high-quality infant and toddler care that includes information on infant and toddler language, social-emotional, and both early literacy and numeracy cognitive development Describe: The OEC has multi-year contract with the O'Donnell Company to increase awareness of the Care 4 Kids programs to ensure easier access and consistent messaging: outreach to targeted groups including English as a second language, homeless, deep poverty and amilies with new infants.
+Strategies include press outreach, Google ads, Facebook, community newspapers in English and Spanish, billboard and bus cards and shelter ads in major cities.
+Carrying out other activities determined by the state/territory to improve the quality of infant and toddler care provided within the state/territory and for which there is evidence that the activities will lead to improved infant and toddler health and safety, cognitive and physical development, and/or well-being

+Coordinating with child care health consultants

+Describe:

+Coordinating with mental health consultants.

+Describe:

+Other

+Describe: